airr-community/airr-standards/docs/index.rst

 sequences of antibodies and T cell receptors (TCRs).
 Some specific efforts
 include:

-+ The MiAIRR standard for describing minimal information about AIRR datasets, including sample collection and data processing information.
++ The MiAIRR standard for study reporting that describes minimal information about AIRR datasets, including sample collection and data processing information.
-+ Data submission guidelines and workflows.
-+ Data representations (file format) specifications for storing large amounts of annotated AIRR data.
++ Data representation and file format specifications for storing large amounts of annotated AIRR data.
 + API to query and download AIRR data from repositories/databases as part of the AIRR Data Commons.
 + A community standard for software tools which will allow conforming tools to gain community recognition.
 + Set of reference software tools for reading, writing and validating data in the AIRR standards.
-+ A database and web submission frontend for inferred germline genes
++ A database and web submission frontend for inferred germline genes.

 Table of Contents
 ----------------------------------